Darkvus/Darkvus.github.io/README.md

 ## Highlighted Projects 🚀

-- **Custom CMS Development:** Created a bespoke Content Management System using Django.
+- **User Management:** Implemented a comprehensive user management system, ensuring security and efficiency in profile and permission administration.
-- **Authentication Service:** Implemented an authentication and authorization service based on JWT tokens.
+- **Teaching Projects:** Developed and managed educational initiatives, utilizing modern technologies to enhance the learning experience.
-- **E-commerce API:** Designed a RESTful API to streamline communication between the frontend and backend of an e-commerce application.
+- **Mobility:** Designed and executed a RESTful API to optimize communication between the frontend and backend of a mobility-focused application.

 ## Education 📚